Heat Pump Installation Cost UK 2026: What’s Included and Hidden Costs to Watch For

 Some components, like fans or compressors, may also need replacement, so it’s wise to take note of potential repair costs in your long-term budget.
 Routine checks on these components also guarantee that your system continues to deliver optimum heating and hot water while keeping running costs low.

 By getting annual services with a certified installer, you preserve warranties and maintain your unit’s performance.
-Not doing this can shorten system lifespan and increase energy bills, so for homeowners considering how to install a heat pump, factoring in servicing costs is just as important as the upfront costs.
+Not doing this can shorten system lifespan and increase energy bills, so for homeowners considering how to install a heat pump, factoring in servicing and maintenance costs is just as important as budgeting for the initial installation.

 UK homeowners can apply for several financial support programs and incentives to lower the cost of their unit and its installation.
-For example, the Boiler Upgrade Scheme (BUS) provides £7,500 for both air-source and ground-source systems, directly reducing the upfront costs.
+As of 2026, the Boiler Upgrade Scheme (BUS) provides £7,500 for both air-source and ground-source systems, directly reducing the upfront costs.

-Another incentive is the 0% VAT on the supply and installation of domestic heat pumps, which can be applied for until March 2027.
+Another incentive is the 0% VAT on the supply and installation of domestic heat pumps, available until March 2027.
 With these incentives, switching from gas or oil boilers gets significantly cheaper and more available.

 Eligibility, though, may depend on your property’s EPC rating, so it’s worth checking this before requesting quotes.
 Installers typically manage grant applications as part of a full-service package, saving time for your end and ensuring paperwork is completed correctly.

-How to Install a Heat Pump: Request a Quote First
+How to Install a Heat Pump and Why You Should Request a Quote First

-Before going for the green signal, always request a comprehensive quote from your installer that outlines the coverage for your heat pump installation.
+Before you commit, always request a comprehensive quote from your installer that clearly outlines the full coverage for your heat pump installation.
 A detailed quote should cover the overall costs for the unit, labour, electrical and plumbing works, and controls setup.

 Also, clarify some extras, like cylinder replacements, radiator upgrades, or site prep, so you avoid unexpected costs.
 Comparing multiple quotes from different installers is also a good way to find the right balance between price, expertise, and service.

-If you’re ready to explore options, a sensible next step would be a consultation.
-EcoFlow offers a straightforward yet detailed assessment of your property and heating needs.
+If you’re ready to explore options, EcoFlow offers a straightforward yet detailed assessment of your property and heating needs.

 The cost of a heat pump and installation isn’t a single flat price—it combines a standard package with potential add-ons like electrical upgrades, radiator resizing, or groundworks.
 Grants such as the Boiler Upgrade Scheme and 0% VAT relief help reduce upfront costs, but homeowners should plan for both the installation, extras, and upkeep costs.

 Budgeting realistically ensures you can manage the investment and reap long-term energy savings.
-Understanding the full scope, all the way from equipment and labour to ongoing servicing, keeps surprises to a minimum and supports a smooth transition to a low-carbon heat pump system.
+Understanding the full scope, from equipment and labour to ongoing servicing, keeps surprises to a minimum and supports a smooth transition to a low-carbon heat pump system.

 FAQ